HOOMD-blue is a general-purpose particle simulation toolkit. It scales from a single CPU core to thousands of GPUs.

 signac is open-source and freely available for Python versions 2.7.x and 3.4+.

-For more details about Signac and how to get started please visit the Signac documentation.
+For more details about Signac and how to get started please visit the Signac website.